nylas/nylas-ruby/README.md

 Test your new version (found in `pkg/`) locally, and then release with:

+    rake nylas
-    rake release
+    rake inbox

-If it's your first time updating the ruby gem, you may be prompted for the username/password for rubygems.org.
+If it's your first time updating the ruby gems, you may be prompted for the username/password for rubygems.org.
 Members of the Nylas team can find that by doing `fetch-password rubygems`.

 ## OAuth self-test